JOB TITLE: General Utility Worker Job: Special Activities Intern

 • Interest in presenting public programs.

-• Strong interest in working with live animals, especially reptiles.
+• Strong interest in working with live animals.

 • Knowledge of NC coastal species and resources.